 If you create a shortcut to an executable and configure the shortcut properties to run as administrator, the program may still launch unelevated.

 Despite this issue, you can start a program elevated using Ctrl + Shift + Enter method in the Run dialog.
 You should also be able to start a program elevated via Task Manager (File Menu → “Run New task”.)
 Additionally, programs that require elevation by default will show the UAC consent dialog and can start elevated.

 Case 2: In some cases, the “Run as Administrator” option would be present in the right-click menu.
 But, when you attempt to run a program elevated by right-clicking on it and clicking Run as administrator, nothing may happen.
 However, programs that run elevated by default (without needing to launch elevated manually) show the User Account Control (UAC) dialog and start correctly.

-The same issue may happen when you access the Win + X menu shortcuts.
+The same issue may happen when you access items in the Win + X menu.
 Some or all of the Win + X shortcuts may fail to work.

 This problem has nothing to do with the User Account Control slider level settings.

 Case 1: These symptoms can occur if the